mit-emze/raella/readme.md

 docker-compose up
 ```

-Click on the link that appears in the terminal to open the Jupyter notebook,
+Click on the link that appears in the terminal to open Jupyter,
 navigate to the artifact.ipynb notebook, and follow through the instructions
 there.